January 12th, 1993, was a Tuesday. It was day 12 of 1993. The decade was the 1990s.

 "Schindler's List" won the Academy Award for Best Picture in 1993.

-In 1993 and 1994, music CDs were beginning to outsell cassettes and vinyl.
-This transition marked the beginning of the end for cassette tapes and players.
+Music CDs started outselling cassettes and vinyl in 1993 and 1994.
+This marked the beginning of the end for cassette tapes and players.

-"The Peacemakers" were named as the Time Person of the Year in 1993.
-The term was in reference to two pairs of men: F. W. de Klerk and Nelson Mandela in South Africa and Palestinian President Yasser Arafat and Israeli Prime Minister Yitzhak Rabin.
+"The Peacemakers" were named Time Person of the Year in 1993.
+The term was in reference to two pairs of men: F. W. de Klerk and Nelson Mandela in South Africa, and Palestinian President Yasser Arafat and Israeli Prime Minister Yitzhak Rabin.

 "A Whole New World" by Peabo Bryson and Regina Belle won a Grammy for 1993's Song of the Year.
 The track was released for Disney's 1992 animated feature film "Aladdin".

-During 1993, a game called Pogs (aka Milk caps) began to spread throughout the world.
-By 1995, it had become a fully-blown craze.
+A game called Pogs (aka Milk caps) began to spread throughout the world in 1993.
+By 1995, it had become a full-blown craze.

-During this time, The Bosnian War was raging on in Bosnia and Herzegovina.
+A war was raging in Bosnia and Herzegovina.

 In August of 1991, the Super Nintendo Entertainment System hit the shelves.
 In the first half of the 1990s, the Super Nintendo and the Sega Genesis were the dominant video game consoles.

-During the 1990s, pagers achieved mainstream popularity.
+Pagers achieved mainstream popularity during the 1990s.
 These small devices allowed the owner to receive messages.
 More often than not, the message was a short memo or a phone number that they were supposed to call back.

-Early 1990s fashion saw a continuation of the 1980s.
-Popular outfits included clothes such as coloured tights, denim overalls, black leather jackets with shoulder pads, neon coloured tops, flannel shirts, plaid skirts and ripped jeans.
+Early 1990s fashion was largely a continuation of the 1980s.
+Popular outfits included colored tights, denim overalls, black leather jackets with shoulder pads, neon-colored tops, flannel shirts, plaid skirts, and ripped jeans.

 By the 1990s, "modernism" was starting to heavily influence interior design trends.
-As a result, wallpaper started to decline in popularity.
-Instead of using decorative wallpaper, many people opted for minimalist plain-colored walls.
+As a result, sales of wallpaper started to decline.
+Instead of using decorative wallpaper, people were beginning to opt for minimalist, painted walls.

-During the 1990s, an elastic hair tie called the "scrunchie" was in fashion.
+People are wearing an elastic hair tie called the "scrunchie".

-The Sega Genesis was one of the most popular video games console during this period.
+The Sega Genesis was one of the most popular video game consoles.
 Outside of North America, it was known as the Sega Mega Drive.

-During this time, a hand-held games console called the "Game Boy" was all the rage.
-The console boasted games such as Super Mario Land, Tetris, Donkey Kong, Kirby's Dream Land and a number of Pokémon releases.
+A hand-held game console called the "Game Boy" was all the rage.
+The console boasted games such as Super Mario Land, Tetris, Donkey Kong, Kirby's Dream Land, and a number of Pokémon releases.

-Check out our personality summary for people who were born on this date.
+Check out our personality summary for people who were born on January 12, 1993.

 What are your strengths and weaknesses?